 When shopping for VOLT® LED bulbs, notice that we always call out the halogen equivalents.
 For example, our 7W LED MR16 bulb is the equivalent of a 50 watt halogen bulb.
 This is because LED bulbs require far less energy use (wattage) to produce the same light output (lumens) as old halogen bulbs.

 For many years, bulbs were sold based on wattage, and we all came to understand roughly how bright bulbs of different wattages would be.
-Those days are now over, because LED bulbs are so much more efficient.
+Those days are now over, because LED bulbs are extremely efficient.
 To understand how bright a bulb is, don't look at the wattage - instead focus on lumens, which are a measure of visible light output.
 The higher the lumens, the more light is produced.

 Here's another reason not to correlate wattage with brightness: luminous efficacy (lumens per watt) varies greatly from one manufacturer to another.
 So, if you want to know how bright a bulb will be, look at the lumen number on the Lighting Facts label found on all new LED bulb packages.